maritimeconnectivity/MCPKeycloakSpi/README.md

 Keycloak has a series of Service Provider Interfaces (SPI) that allows for adding new functionality where needed.
 For Keycloak to work in as the Maritime Cloud Identity Broker the SPI mentioned below has been implemented.

 ## Maritime Cloud Event Listener
-This is an implementation of a Keycloak EventListener, implementing the EventListener SPI as described [here](https://keycloak.gitbooks.io/server-developer-guide/content/).
+This is an implementation of a Keycloak EventListener, implementing the EventListener SPI as described [here](https://keycloak.gitbooks.io/documentation/server_development/topics/providers.html).

 This is used to keep the user database in the MaritimeCloud Identity Registry API in sync with information fetched during login using the MaritimeCloud ID Broker.
 When a user logs in this EventListener will make a call to a REST webservice which includes the user information passed from the users Identity Provider.
 The webservice call uses a certificate to authenticate itself against the API.
-The EventListener is setup by adding the jar in the `providers/` folder.
+The EventListener is setup by adding `mc-identityregistry-keycloak-spi-latest-jar-with-dependencies.jar` in the `providers/` folder.
 In `standalone/configuration/standalone.xml` the following section is added in the /server/provider/subsystem section:

 ```xml
  <spi name="eventsListener">